Learning Robust Output Control Barrier Functions from Safe Expert Demonstrations: Learning ROCBFs from Expert Demonstrations

 \section{Learning ROCBFs from Expert Demonstrations}

-The previous section provides strong safety guarantees when $h(x)$ is a ROCBF and when the set $\mathcal{C}$, which is defined through $h(x)$, is such that $\mathcal{C}\subseteq \mathcal{S}$.
-However, one is still left with the potentially difficult task of finding a twice continuously differentiable function $h(x)$ such that (i) the set $\C$ defined in equation \eqref{eq:set_C} is contained within the set $\mathcal{S}$, while having a sufficiently large volume, and (ii) it satisfies the barrier constraint \eqref{eq:cbf_const_} on an open set $\mathcal{Y}$ that is such that $\mathcal{Y}\supseteq Y(\C)$.
-While safety constraints are often naturally specified on a subset of the configuration space of a system, e.g., to avoid collision, vehicles must maintain a minimum distance, ensuring that a function $h(x)$ specified using such geometric intuition is a ROCBF, i.e., satisfying the constraint \eqref{eq:cbf_const_}, can involve verifying complex relationships between the vector fields $\hat{F}(x,t)$ and $\hat{G}(x,t)$, the state estimate $\hat{X}(y)$, the ROCBF $h(x)$, and its gradient $\nabla h(x)$, while accounting for the error bounds $\Delta_X(y)$ as well as $\Delta_F(x,t)$ and $\Delta_G(x,t)$.
+The previous section provides safety guarantees when $h(x)$ is a ROCBF.
+However, one is still left with the potentially difficult task of constructing a twice continuously differentiable function $h(x)$ such that (i) the set $\C$ defined in equation \eqref{eq:set_C} is contained within the set $\mathcal{S}$ and has a sufficiently large volume, and (ii) it satisfies the barrier constraint \eqref{eq:cbf_const_} on an open set $\mathcal{Y}$ that is such that $\mathcal{Y}\supseteq Y(\C)$.
+In fact, ensuring that a function $h(x)$ satisfies the constraint \eqref{eq:cbf_const_} can involve verifying complex relationships between the vector fields $\hat{F}(x,t)$ and $\hat{G}(x,t)$, the state estimate $\hat{X}(y)$, the function $h(x)$, and its gradient $\nabla h(x)$, while accounting for the error bounds $\Delta_X(y)$ as well as $\Delta_F(x,t)$ and $\Delta_G(x,t)$.

-This challenge motivates the approach taken in this paper, wherein we propose an optimization-based approach to learning a ROCBF from safe expert demonstrations for a system with partially known dynamics.
+This challenge motivates the approach taken in this paper, wherein we propose an optimization-based approach to learning a ROCBF from safe expert demonstrations.